rustine34130/rustine34130/README.md

 :grinning: I’m looking to collaborate on with you

-:phone:You can reach me carine.biosca-florand@epitech.eu
+:phone: You can reach me carine.biosca-florand@epitech.eu